jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/migrate.md

   @notice
   Allows a project to migrate from this controller to another.

+  @dev
+  Only a project's owner or a designated operator can migrate it.

   @param _projectId The ID of the project that will be migrated from this controller.
   @param _to The controller to which the project is migrating.
 */